How to Start a Scholarship Fund

 - How is your scholarship being funded?

-- Will your scholarship be administered to students one time, or will it be renewed every year throughout a student’s college education?
+- Will your scholarship be given just once, or will it be renewed throughout a student’s college education?

 - Are you aware of the tax regulations around scholarship award distribution?